-I A S T.WORD.
-D.OPINION BY SUSAN SINGER & KARL SMITH
+LAST WORD OPINION BY SUSAN SINGER & KARL SMITH

 Follow the Evidence Discipline-based education research dispels myths about learning ast year, the National Research Coun-First, many students have incorrect Cil released the report Discipline Based understanding about fundamental con-Education Researchy Understanding and Imcepts-particularly phenomena that are not proving Learning in Undergraduate Science directly observable, such as those involving and Engineering.
 That consensus study, on very large or small scales of time and space. which we served as committee members.
 Understanding how educators can help stubrought together experts in physics, chemdents change these misconceptions is in the early stages, but DBER has u istry, biology, the geoscie and engineering, as well as higher education effective instructional techniques.
-One researchers, learning scientists, and cognipromising approach is to use "bridging analtive scientists to focus on how students ogies" that link students' correct kn learn in particular scientific and engineering disciplines.
-Our key conclusion: Findings from the growing field of disciplinebased education research (DEER) have vet a book resting on its surface but accepts the to spur widespread changes in the teaching of science and engineering.
-For example, research-based instructional approaches to teaching that actively engage students in their own learning, understanding of forces. such as group projects, have been shown to be more effective than traditional lectures.
+One researchers, learning scientists, and cognipromising approach is to use "bridging analtive scientists to focus on how students ogies" that link students' correct kn learn in particular scientific and engineerwith the situation about which they harbor ing disciplines.
+Our key conclusion: Findfalse beliefs.
+For instance, a student may ings from the growing field of disciplinenot believe that a table can exert a force on based education research (DEER) have vet a book resting on its surface but accepts the to spur widespread changes in the teaching notion if a spring is placed under the same of science and engineering. book.
+Linking these two ideas, with perhaps For example, research-based instrucan intermediate of a book resting on a foam tional approaches to teaching that activeblock can move the student toward a correct ly engage students in their own learning, understanding of forces. such as group projects, have been shown to Students also are challenged by impor be more effective than traditional lectures.
 Yet science and engineering faculty still cling to familiar practice.
 While there's tackling a problem, for instance, students no magic solution for adopting evidencebased teaching practices, finding out what is known about undergraduate learning in engineering and science-and identifying impediments to implementation in the from their own, which can impede effec--can point the way.